 When people start setting up their Brand Kit in Canva, the temptation is often to make it as detailed as possible — more categories, more labels, more structure.
-That’s usually when setup starts to feel like a project in itself, and the Brand Kit quietly becomes another thing to manage rather than something that makes designing faster.
+That’s usually when setup starts to feel like a project in itself, and the Brand Kit becomes another thing to manage rather than something that makes designing faster.

-That flexibility is useful, but it’s also where overcomplication tends to start.
 If you haven’t set up your Brand Kit yet, my tutorial on how to set up your Canva Brand Kit covers the full process from the beginning.
+This post is for the next decision: how much structure you actually need once your assets are in place.

 Start With What You Actually Reuse